-It’s not often that I post to the digressions area, mainly because I try to focus on the modelling but also there is personal aspect to the digressions and by its very definition it’s personal.
+It’s not often that I post to the digressions area, mainly because I try to focus on the modelling but also there is personal aspect to the digressions and by its very definition it’s personal not public.
 So to get an entry in this section means that it is something special that I think warrants a mention.
 The Pathfinder project fully deserves the accolade in my opinion.

 The Pathfinder Project mentioned by the title is a project by the Under 17 Car Club to teach and promote safe driving to teenagers.
 It runs an intensive 5 day driving course for teenagers to learn safe driving techniques.
 For a number of years the course has been run at Throckmorton Airfield near Worcester.
 However this year they have launched a new venue at Driffield.